lizmat/articles/dont-fear-the-grepper-4.md

 ```
 What?
 You just removed the `else`?
 Yup!
 The reason this works, is that the value of a failed `if` (or `elsif` for that matter), is `Empty`.
 So you don't have to specify the `else` clause explicitely!

 Still, it feels this could still be shorter.
 And you'd be right!
-Since there is no `else` in the code anymore, you can use the "statement modifier" version of `if` (sometimes also referred to as "postfix if":
+Since there is no `else` in the code anymore, you can use the "statement modifier" version of `if` (sometimes also referred to as "postfix if"):
 ```
 say (1..10).map({
     slip($_ - .5, $_ + .5) if $_ %% 2